 For instance, let’s look at the Optimism Bias, which is a cognitive bias that causes someone to believe that they themselves are less likely to experience a negative event.
 You may notice this when talking with clients about risk tolerance and performance expectations.

 So, how should you handle overly optimistic expectations?
-Without directly telling clients or prospects they are suffering from Optimism Bias, you can still make them aware of this tendency.
-Again, it’s not personal, you’re simply pointing out human nature.
+Without directly telling clients or prospects that they are suffering from Optimism Bias, you can still make them aware of this tendency.
+Again, it’s not personal; you’re simply pointing out human nature.
 We tend to expect positive outcomes in our own lives and think negative outcomes happen primarily to other people.

 Let’s move on to Anchoring Bias.
 Everyone knows about the importance of making a good first impression, but not everyone knows why.
 It’s because we all are susceptible to what is called an Anchoring Bias.
 This is where we rely too heavily on the first piece of information offered.
 So whether it’s your appearance at a social event, your people skills, or the professionalism of your office, it’s important to anchor a positive bias in the minds of your prospective clients first.
-Negotiators in sales understand this which is why they deliberately start with a number that is either too high or too low as that number will anchor subsequent meetings.
+Negotiators in sales understand this, which is why they deliberately start with a number that is either too high or too low as that number will anchor subsequent meetings.

 Another bias you might have experienced is the Self-Serving Bias.
 Have you ever had a bad experience with someone you thought was a good prospect?
-Somewhere things went south.
-You didn’t get the business and your initial reaction was some version of “This guy’s a jerk!”
+Somewhere things went south, you didn’t get the business, and your initial reaction was some version of “this guy’s a jerk!”
 It was them, not you, as to why the deal didn’t go through.

 This leads us to Short-Term Bias.
 Essentially, whether it’s our health or our finances, we tend to live in the world of the immediate.
-Which is why most people under save for retirement, and many affluent clients procrastinate on estate planning.
+This is why most people under save for retirement, and many affluent clients procrastinate on estate planning.

 There is a great study that illustrates the insidious nature of short-term thinking.
 One group was asked if they’d prefer to receive a gift of $150 now, or $180 in 30 days.
 Most chose the $150 now.
 The other group was asked if they preferred receiving a gift of $150 in a year or $180 in 13 months?
 In this case, with a longer timeline presented, $180 was the winner.
 Yet another cognitive bias that helps us understand ourselves and our clients.